MarkoMaturino/Midwestern-Interactive-Tech-Challenge/README.md

-Here is the build of the Midwestern Interactive Tech Challenge That I took part of.
+Here is the build of the Midwestern Interactive Tech Challenge That I took part in.
 Thank you!